USS Randall

 USS Randall (APA-224) was a Haskell-class attack transport in service with the United States Navy from 1944 to 1956.
 She was sold for scrap in 1972.

-Elvis Presley was on the ship during his military service.

 Construction

 Randall was of the VC2-S-AP5 Victory ship design type and named after Randall County, Texas.
-She was laid down 15 September 1944, under a Maritime Commission (MARCOM) contract, MCV Hull 572, by Permanente Metals Corporation, Yard No. 2, Richmond, California; launched 15 November 1944; sponsored by Mrs. Donald D. Dick; and acquired by the Navy and commissioned 16 December 1944, Captain, later Rear Admiral, Harold R. Stevens in command.
+She was laid down 15 September 1944, under a Maritime Commission (MARCOM) contract, MCV Hull 572, by Permanente Metals Corporation, Yard No. 2, Richmond, California; launched 15 November 1944; sponsored by Mrs. Donald D. Dick; and acquired by the Navy and commissioned 16 December 1944.

 Service history

 Following shakedown and training off the California coast, Randall left for Pearl Harbor on 9 February 1945, from San Diego.
 She then sailed to the Volcano Islands, via Eniwetok.
 She arrived at Iwo Jima on 25 March, unloaded US Army personnel and supplies, and embarked Marines for transportation to Guam.
 The ship returned to Pearl Harbor 20 April, where she loaded drummed petroleum products for Kwajalein and took on Navy and Marine personnel for return to the US.
 Arriving in San Francisco on 18 June, she proceeded to Ulithi 9 July, embarking Army units, and then continued to Okinawa, arriving 12 August.

 Comedian Soupy Sales served on Randall during the war and entertained his shipmates with zany vignettes featuring White Fang, the meanest dog that ever lived.